aromeni/frameworks_and_languages_module/technical_report.md

 ```

 Why This Pattern Is Problematic:
-- Manual DOM manipulation, as demonstrated in the snippet, is prone to errors and can lead to complex, hard-to-maintain code, especially as the application grows.
-This approach requires explicit handling of each UI update, increasing the risk of inconsistencies and bugs.
-It lacks the efficiency and clarity of a reactive UI update mechanism found in modern frameworks, making the code less scalable and more cumbersome to work with.
+- Manual DOM manipulation, as seen in the example, may lead to complex, hard-to-maintain code as the programme expands.
+Explicitly addressing each UI update increases the possibility of inconsistencies and bugs/problems.
+It lacks the efficiency and clarity of current reactive UI update mechanisms, making the code less scalable and harder to work with.